 Talbot-Kahkonen in Minnesota are turning a lot of heads this year, and for good reason.
 That‘s another system that does a lot of favours for its goalies.
 Even last season, the Wild led the league with the least high danger scoring chances against, despite Dubnyk’s down year.
 This year they sit tied for sixth in that department, with much better results overall as a team.

-Anything to do with Dallas needs to come with a potential COVID asterisk, but I wonder if the Stars don’t end up with a strong 1-2 punch once Bishop returns.
-I just don’t know if that ends up being Bishop-Khudobin or Bishop-Oettinger.
+I wonder if the Stars don’t end up with a strong 1-2 punch once Bishop returns, though I don’t know if that ends up being Bishop-Khudobin or Bishop-Oettinger.
 Or, worse yet, Bishop-Khudobin-Oettinger.
 The dreaded goalie trio.
 Something to keep an eye on, though.
 For now, Khudobin is struggling while Oettinger is stepping up.

-A couple boom-or-bust picks: Price-Allen in Montreal, and Hart-Elliott in Philly.
+A couple boom-or-bust picks: Allen-Price in Montreal, and Hart-Elliott in Philly.
 In both cases, the backup has kept things afloat while the starter has really struggled.
-In Price’s case, I’ve seen some really encouraging signs in his game over his past five starts, and that’s got me seeing that tandem as a dark horse here.
+In Price’s case, I’ve seen some really encouraging signs in his game over his past five starts, and that’s got me seeing them as a dark horse here.

 In Philly, it’s mostly speculative.
 Hart has struggled mightily this season, and I haven’t seen much reason for hope with him lately.
 Elliott is struggling recently, too.
 That being said, at their best they’re a great tandem on a good hockey team.
 Here’s hoping they bounce back.